laissez-faire-btc/safe-redaction/BIP.md

 **Modifying Signed Data**

-To recap how digital signatures work in Bitcoin...
+This section starts with a recap of how digital signatures work in Bitcoin, and then describes how we can change this process to work for redacted data.

-How data is signed:
+How data is signed, in general:

 * the data to be signed is first hashed
 * the hash of the data is then input to the signing algorithm, along with a private key, to produce the signature data

-How a signature is verified:
+How a signature is verified, in general:

 * the signed data is first hashed
 * the hash of the data is then input to the signature verification algorithm, along with a public key, to assess whether the signature is valid for the given hash, and given key